mircopp/ActivityRecognition/README.md

 ### 1.1 SequentialSensoryDataModel
 > The model called **SequentialSensoryDataModel** is designed for processing sensory data that was measured in a sequential setting (time dependand), classified by e.g. the activity of the user.
-In this use case the class was used in orde3r to recognize certain user activity based on sequentially measured vital signs.
+In this use case the class was used in order to recognize certain user activity based on sequentially measured vital signs.

 #### 1.1.1. fit (X, y)
 At the beginning the model splits the input matrix and output vector in training and validation parts in order to compare the accurracies of different models.
 It tests the